ignite/cli/docs/docs/clients/01-typescript.md

 ## Usage with Keplr

-Normally, Keplr provides a wallet object implementing the OfflineSigner interface so you can simply replace the wallet arhument in client instantiation with that like so:
+Normally, Keplr provides a wallet object implementing the OfflineSigner interface so you can simply replace the wallet argument in client instantiation with it like so:

 ```typescript